Friendshao/Friendshao.github.io/_posts/2016-01-03-welcome-to-new-homepage.markdown

 For the new homepage, [`jekyll`](https://jekyllrb.com/) is being used, that allows least efforts to gain greatest flexibility --- for the record --- at the beginning of 2016 (I have no idea what is in the future of websites, but pretty sure that things get outdated easily!)

-Currently i am using the default `.css` style together with [`jekyll (version 3.0.1)`](https://jekyllrb.com/).
+Currently i am using the default `.css` style together with `jekyll (version 3.0.1)`.
 It is simple and functioning.
-The style also gives the possibility of (less serious --- in my sense) posting in the (more serious --- again, in my sense) personal homepage.
+The style also gives the possibility of posting in the personal homepage.

 **All in all, welcome to my new homepage `plus` blog!** It is a good start-up for the new year.